 I always block a few hours every morning for my most serious writing.

-45. Carry a Tablet to Jot Down Ideas
+40. Carry A Tablet To Jot Down Ideas

 There’s only so much marginal space within a book for ideas; a tablet takes care of this and keeps you off the phone.

-46. For Clients: Think 80/20 for the Initial Few Engagements
+41. For Clients: Think 80/20 For The Initial Few Engagements

-Focus on the 20 percent of your writing that will produce 80 percent results for the client’s sales.
+Focus on the 20% of your writing that will produce 80% results for the client’s sales.
 How?

 Simple: always begin a content strategy around the top ROI products.
 This shows value, and will help contribute to the overall qualified keywords you want them to want to rank for.

-47. Remember to Get Away from it All
+42. Remember To Get Away From It All

 The writers that have the true minds to create and provide value to clients always need a break.

-One of my process weekly tactics is “half-day Wednesday.”
-I detune and either play guitar, hike, ride motorcycles…basically whatever is needed.
+One of my weekly tactics for resting and reenergizing is “half-day Wednesday.”
+I tune out and either play guitar, hike or ride motorcycles… basically whatever is needed.

 This mid-week break keeps the mind fresh and clear, which translates into positive workflow and, ultimately, happy clients.

-The perfect solution to create content that leads to conversion involves deep studies not only in the art of SEO, but also in the art of writing.
-Once both of these arts combine, digital organisms happen.
+Creating content that leads to conversion involves not only the art of SEO but also the craft of writing.

 Embrace both if you’re serious about providing the most value to your readers or your client’s readers, which you naturally want to turn from prospects to customers.

-Also remember if the content appeals, it will only compound online over time.
+Also, remember that the appeal and popularity of strong content will only compound online over time.

 Think of SEO writing to a business as compounding interest to an investor – have the patience and discipline to do it correctly, and the results should continually speak for themselves.